TestX9500/Hello-World/PULL_REQUEST_TEMPLATE.md

-# beautiful, this is still stupid, but I'll make it work
+# Beautiful, this is still stupid, but I'll make it work

 Code Submission Template Questions**